Confidential Same-Day Gonorrhea Testing and Treatment in New York City for Men and Women

 Another possible reason for treatment failure is antibiotic resistance, which can make treatment challenging.
 However, new antibiotic regimens (link), such as Gemifloxacin or gentamicin in combination with oral azithromycin, are available to treat persistent infections.
 If you have remaining symptoms after gonorrhea treatment, see us for an evaluation.
 Our top-rated urologists are experienced in treating all types of sexually transmitted diseases, including resistant gonorrhea.

 Where Can I Get Tested for Gonorrhea?

 At New York Urology Specialists, we are a full-service urology office offering comprehensive, reliable, STD testing for men and women in New York City.
 Our offices are conveniently located for residents of Manhattan and other boroughs.
 Talk to us today about gonorrhea testing nearby.
-Our fellowship-trained urologists will recommend the most appropriate tests and treatment for you.
+Our fellowship-trained urologists will recommend the most appropriate tests and treatments for you.

 Do You Treat Gonorrhea?
 Can You Treat My Partner/Girlfriend/Boyfriend?

 At New York Urology Specialists, we treat gonorrhea and all other sexually transmitted infections.
 We offer confidential same-day testing for gonorrhea and other STIs for men and women.
 We can treat your husband/wife or girlfriend/boyfriend.
 You and your partner will be seen separately to maintain confidentiality.
 It’s important for sex partners to get tested before getting into a new relationship.
 Simultaneous treatment of both partners can prevent re-infection after treatment.

 Did You Know?

 - 8 out of 10 women with gonorrhea have no symptoms

 - If left untreated, gonorrhea can cause serious health complications